 Winged sphinx from the Palace at Susa, where the banquet was held (Louvre Museum)

+Two banquets – why?
 There were two separate banquets being held: one for the king, his councillors and all the men of Susa; the other given by Queen Vashti, for the women of the court and nobility.
-You read Herodotus’ description of the great banquets of Xerxes in Herodotus Book 7, section 116-123 or Book 9, section 82-83.

 Having drunk too much wine, King Ahasuerus sent for the Queen to appear before the men at his banquet.
 She was noted for her beauty, and he wished to show her off to the men of the city.

-But the Queen of the Persian Empire was chosen from among the seven most ancient and noble families of the empire, and Vashti was therefore of ancient and noble lineage.
+What was the queen’s reaction?
+The Queen of the Persian Empire was chosen from among the seven most ancient and noble families of the empire, and Vashti was of ancient and noble lineage.

 Drunk with wine he sent for his beautiful queen, Vashti, to appear before the men.
 She refused to come.
 Humiliated, the king banished her.
 But now he was lonely, so a search was made: the loveliest girl would become his new queen.
 Read Wife Disobeys Husband!